mansis30/NazarBOT/README.md

-# NazarBOT👁️ - The All-Seeing Eye
+# NazarBOT: The All-Seeing Eye

 NazarBOT is a sophisticated, modular OSINT reconnaissance tool designed for cybersecurity researchers and digital forensics enthusiasts.
 It automates the collection of digital footprints across the surface web, dark web, and developer ecosystems, providing a comprehensive analysis of a target's online presence.

 ---

-## 🏗️ Technical Architecture
+## Technical Architecture

 NazarBOT operates as a multi-layered engine where the GUI communicates with independent reconnaissance modules via asynchronous threading.
 This ensures that slow network requests do not crash the user interface.